New representations of the Hu-Meyer formulas and series expansion of iterated Stratonovich stochastic integrals with respect to components of a multidimensional Wiener process: Main Results

 Note that in \cite{bugh3} the Wiener process is scalar, while in this article the Wiener process is a multidimensional process with independent components.
 One of the main results of work \cite{bugh3} (Theorem~5.1) is obtained under the condition of existence of limiting traces (see Definition~2.5 in \cite{bugh2}).

-Further, we will show that the condition (\ref{july700000}) is a necessary and sufficient condition for the existence of limiting traces (\ref{2025may22}) (for all $r=1,2,\ldots,[k/2]$ and for all possible $g_1,g_2,\ldots,g_{2r-1},g_{2r}$ (see (\ref{leto5007after}))) for the case of a multidimensional Wiener process.
+Further, we will show that the condition (\ref{july700000}) is a necessary and sufficient condition for the existence of limiting traces (\ref{2025may22}) (for all $r=1,2,\ldots,[k/2]$ and for all possible $g_1,g_2,\ldots,g_{2r-1},g_{2r}$ (see (\ref{leto5007after}))) for the case of a multidimensional Wiener process and $K(t_1,\ldots,t_k)$ defined by (\ref{july7000}).

 Here it is also appropriate to recall the formula (see the proof in \cite{2018a}, Sect.~2.18)

 w.~p.~1, where $J'[\phi_{j_{q_1}}\ldots \phi_{j_{q_{k-2r}}}]_{T,t}^{(i_{q_1}\ldots i_{q_{k-2r}})}$ is the multiple Wiener stochastic integral defined as in \cite{ito1951} but for the case of a multidimensional Wiener process (see \cite{2018a}, Sect.~1.11 for details), $J'[\phi_{j_{q_1}}\ldots \phi_{j_{q_{k-2r}}}]_{T,t}^{(i_{q_1}\ldots i_{q_{k-2r}})} \stackrel{\sf def}{=}1$ for $k=2r,$ $J[\psi^{(k)}]_{T,t}^{(i_1\ldots i_k)}$ is the iterated It\^{o} stochastic integral (\ref{ito}), $C_{j_k \ldots j_1}$ is the Fourier coefficient (\ref{after3000}), $\{\phi_j(x)\}_{j=0}^{\infty}$ is an arbitrary CONS in $L_2([t, T]),$ and $\psi_1(\tau),\ldots, \psi_k(\tau)\in L_2([t, T])$.